 Janine White, B.A., OCT, B.Ed.

-In 2008 Janine graduated from Trent University with a Bachelor of Arts degree in Psychology.
+Janine White graduated from Trent University in 2008 with a Bachelor of Arts degree in Psychology.
 Knowing that she loved working with children, she enrolled in the Bachelor of Education program at UOIT.
 She started as an Instructor Therapist at One Care Inc. in 2010, after graduating from teacher’s college.
-She loved working one-on-one with clients and quickly developed a passion for IBI.
-After several years of working as an IT, she moved into the role of Lead Instructor Therapist.
-In that role, she continued to gain knowledge and experience within the clinical setting.
-She now works as a Senior Therapist at One Care Inc. and looks forward to continuous growth in the field.
-Janine provides DFO supervision for clients in the Central East region.
+Janine began organizing and running our Social Skills groups in 2018.
+After several years of working as an Instructor Therapist, she moved into the role of Center Supervisor at One Care Inc. and looks forward to continuous growth in the field.

 Our Instructor Therapists

 Our Instructor Therapists come from a variety of backgrounds, but all share the same commitment to providing quality, individualized services to all of our clients and families.
 Their educational background typically consistent of a diploma or degree in behaviour analysis, education, or psychology.
 Many of our therapists are also Ontario Certified Teachers and are drawn to this field for the one on one teaching opportunities.
 All therapists are certified in CPR, First Aid, and must provide a Vulnerable Persons Police Reference Check before working with our clients.
 We offer ongoing supervision and training opportunities to ensure our Instructor Therapists are continuously updating their skills.